-And I start thinking about all the foolish promises I’ve made.
-As the list grows quickly, I realize this isn’t a good idea and return my focus back on the food.
+I start thinking about all the foolish promises I’ve made.
+As the list quickly grows, I realize this isn't a good idea and focus my attention back to the food.

-With the notable exception of marrying a lovely Russian Princess, I can relate to making foolish decisions.
+With the notable exceptions of marrying a lovely Russian Princess, and (my wife) having two beautiful daughters, I can relate to making foolish decisions.

 Buying a Yugo definitely rates on the top of the list.
 I got it from a car dealer in Daphne, Alabama, who obviously had no shame about selling the worse car in history in the first place.
-A close second is the purchase of new gray (black interior) Chevrolet S-10 from a dealer in Citronelle with no air conditioning.
+A close second is the purchase of a gray 1983 Chevrolet Tahoe S-10 pickup from a dealer in Citronelle with no air conditioning, but with black interior.

-The place is only about 20% full at the moment – but more are trickling in.
+The church is only about 20% full at the moment — but more are trickling in.

-The chocolate chip cookies are excellent as are the rest of the dishes.
+The chocolate chip cookies are excellent.
 I expected no less at a church potluck.
 I turned down a cup of coffee because I didn’t want to be up all night and instead went for the sweet tea.

 A few minutes later and we’re almost at 80% capacity.
 Almost everyone is balancing a Styrofoam plate, napkin, and cup as the speaker begins his lesson.

 I just noticed that there are coffee pots and bags of coffee beans propped up around the room.
-Now the “He-brews” motif makes more sense.
+Ahh!
+Now the “He-brews” theme makes more sense.

 I really need to work on my observation skills too.

-As I recall, old Jephthah got into a bind, prayed to the Lord for help, and promised God that if God rescued him he would sacrifice the first thing that walked out of his house when he returned home.
+So, the bible character for discussion is a dude named Jephthah.
+As I recall, old Jephthah got in a bad situation during a battle, prayed to the Lord for help, and promised that if God rescued him he would sacrifice the first thing that walked out of his house when he returned home.

 Seemed reasonable.
-And generous.
-His making a deal with God seems a little like Burt Reynolds in the movie, “The End” where Reynold’s character tells shouts out, as he drowns, that if God would only save him, he would give God all of his money.
+And generous (maybe).
+It all reminds me of making a deal with God in the movie, “The End” where Burt Reynold’s character shouts out, as he drowns, that if God would only save him, he would give God all of his money.
 Or something like that.

-But here’s the big error message that should have been flashing in Jephthah’s mind: “what are the possibilities of things that can walk out of my front door?”
+But here’s the big error message that should have been flashing in Jephthah’s mind: “what possible things can walk out of my front door?”

 I am guessing that he didn’t consider that his daughter would be the “first thing” that sashayed out.